 Sorry, but no. This Web-based map feature works best in modern browsers on desktop computers, though we’ve tested it on a few tablets and even smartphones and find it to work pretty great, there, too.

 While we don’t make smartphone apps directly, we do actively support the independent development community by releasing free, public data to power app makers’ projects, which are what you find when you look for transit apps in your phone's app store or marketplace.
-You can also see a selection of what's been made, by these third party developers, in our App Center.

 The developer community is really enthusiastic about creating great transit apps (there are many!) and we’re confident that, once we release location data for transit apps, developers will do all sorts of great things with it.